marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/33_sequence_conservation_qpcr.pdf}
-\caption{\textbf{Sequence analysis reveals that cis-regulatory modules identified in Arabidopsis are not present downstream of some
+\caption{{Sequence analysis reveals that cis-regulatory modules identified in Arabidopsis are not present downstream of some
 \emph{BnTFL1} genes.}}{\textbf{a} The degree of sequence conservation between the \emph{BnTFL1} genes and \emph{TFL1} from Arabidopsis.
 Sequence alignment and